Do Go On - 350 - Arctic Badass Peter Freuchen

 That's pretty funny.

-Let them choose.
+Let them change.

-And they're like, it was a beautiful name when we named them that.
+like, it was a beautiful name when we named them that.

-They're like, can't we call it, they're known as ISIL.
+They're like, can't we call it?

-Let's call them ISIL.
+Let's call them Isle.

-Leave ISIS for the girls.
+Leave Isis for the girls.

-Leave ISIS for the girls.
+Leave Isis for the girls.

 We can't use that either.